 If your teens or tweens have not discovered Snapchat, the latest mobile photo-sharing app, give them a minute or better yet 10 seconds.
 Because 10 seconds is the average time an image on Snapchat lasts, before it self-destructs.
 According to founder Evan Spiegel, the highest users are high school students.
 “We were thrilled to hear that most of them were high school students who were using Snapchat as a new way to pass notes in class—behind-the-back photos of teachers and funny faces were sent back and forth throughout the day.”
-Your Teen asked two experts to share advice about Snapchat–Sedgrid Lewis, the founder of Spy Parent LLC and Nicole Sellars, Founder of TrendEMe.com, a website dedicated to featuring today’s hottest technology trends.
+Your Teen asked two experts to share advice about Snapchat for parents–Sedgrid Lewis, the founder of Spy Parent LLC and Nicole Sellars, Founder of TrendEMe.com, a website dedicated to featuring today’s hottest technology trends.

 EXPERT 1–SEGRID LEWIS

 Photo-sharing apps have become the most popular way of communicating between teenagers?
 If you think Instagram is popular, then you haven’t yet heard of Snapchat.
 The new photo-messaging app allows teens to send pictures with a 1-10 second time limit before the picture self-destructs.
 Over 110 million self-destructing pics have been shared among users.

 1. It’s all about the faces.
 Teens love to make faces – silly faces, happy faces, ugly faces – and Snapchat them to each other.
 It is a way to increase their self-expression.
 When other teens “Like” and comment on their pictures, it increases a teen’s self-confidence.